Competition, stability, and functionality in excitatory-inhibitory neural circuits: Introduction

 \section{Introduction}

-Recent advancements in both theoretical neuroscience and machine learning~\citep{KD-HJJ:16,RH-SB-LJ:21,KL-SJJ-KD:25} frame relevant computational properties of neural networks in the energetic framework.
+Recent advancements in both theoretical neuroscience and machine learning~\citep{KD-HJJ:16,RH-SB-LJ:21,KL-SJJ-KD:25} frame relevant computational properties of neural networks through energy lenses.
 The energetic framework provides a simple yet powerful interpretive tool to understand neural dynamics and answer scientifically profound questions on emergent cognitive phenomena.
 The recent Nobel prize awarded to John J. Hopfield~\citep{HJJ:82, CMA-GS:83, HJJ:84} underscores the lasting impact of this approach across topics and disciplines.
 Drawing inspiration from spin-glass theory~\citep{SD-KS:75, MM-PG-VM:86}, Hopfield introduced an energy function for neural dynamics, proving asymptotic convergence to memory states encoded in the synaptic matrix and retrieved as stable attractors.
-The energetic framework has since then become a core element of neural dynamics investigation~\citep{KD:86,RET-TA:12, BS-BG-BF-ZS:25fr}, casting collective neural activity as a minimization aimed at retrieving meaningful network states.
-Lately, the pairing of generative AI technologies and energy-driven dynamics has inspired a wave of theoretical studies on the dynamical properties of large language models and diffusion models~\citep{HB-LY-PB:23, AL:24}, enriching the study on the models' interpretability and predictability.
+The energetic framework has since become a core element of neural dynamics investigation~\citep{KD:86,RET-TA:12, BS-BG-BF-ZS:25fr}, casting collective neural activity as a minimization process aimed at retrieving meaningful network states.
+Lately, the pairing of generative AI technologies and energy-driven dynamics has inspired a wave of theoretical studies on the dynamical properties of large language and diffusion models~\citep{HB-LY-PB:23, AL:24}, enriching the study on their interpretability and predictability.
 Thus, energy becomes reliability; energy grants robustness; yet, energy requires structure.